Anthrocon/www/content/Frequently Asked Questions/faq/minors-questions/index.md

 Yes.
 If you are under 18 years old at the time of the convention, you need permission from your parents or a legal guardian in order to attend.
 This rule is necessary due to unfortunate situations in years past.

-Permission is obtained by downloading and printing out the Minor Consent form, which can be found on our [**Registration page**](/registration).
+Permission is obtained by downloading and printing out the Minor Consent form, which can be found on our [Registration page](/registration).
 Your parent or legal guardian must fill out the form, and then have it taken to a notary and signed in the notary's presence.
 The other way permission can be obtained is to have your parents come to Registration with you and fill out the parental consent form on site.

 ### I AM NOT YET 18, BUT I WILL BE 18 BEFORE OR DURING THE CONVENTION.
 DO I HAVE TO WAIT UNTIL I TURN 18 BEFORE I CAN REGISTER?